eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/what_tools_to_use.md

 An Arm created, open source solution for external trace is [OpenCSD](https://github.com/Linaro/OpenCSD).
 See the previous link for more details about OpenCSD.

+If tracing in a Linux environment, you might want to consider the open source Arm trace solution [CoreSight Access Library](https://github.com/ARM-software/CSAL).

 Many other trace tools and solutions are available for Arm-based systems.
 For example, your company might have its own in-house trace tools that works well with your target or your tracing requirements.
 Consult colleagues or others knowledgeable in trace to find the best solution for you.

 {{% notice Tip %}}